Forex Trading Scams to Watch

-One of the challenges a rookie Forex investor faces is determining which operators in the Forex market are honest and which are not.
-Signal sellers are an example.
+One of the challenges a rookie forex investor faces is determining which operators to trust in the forex market and which to avoid.
+Signal sellers make a good example.

 Basically, a signal seller is offering a system that purports to identify favorable times for buying or selling a currency pair.
-The system may be manual -- the trader enters the info and gets a result -- or it may be automated.
+The system may be manual, where the trader enters the info and gets a result, or it may be automated.

-Some systems rely on technical analyses, others rely on breaking news and many employ some combination of the two.
+Some systems rely on technical analysis, others rely on breaking news and many employ some combination of the two.
 But they all purport to provide information that leads to favorable trading opportunities.
 Signal sellers usually charge a daily, weekly or monthly fee for their services.

 Some analysts propose that many or even most signal sellers are scam artists.
 A frequent criticism is that if it were really possible to use a system to beat the market, why would the individual or firm that has this information make it widely available?
 Wouldn't it make more sense to use this incredible signaling system to make huge profits?

-Other analysts distinguish between known scammers and others, such as Metatrader, that offer a well thought-out signaling service.
+Other analysts distinguish between known scammers and more reputable information sources such as Metatrader, that offer a well-thought-out signaling service.

 His economist colleague, Robert Shiller, also a Nobel Prize winner, believes differently, citing evidence that investor sentiment creates booms and busts that can provide investment and trading opportunities.

-The best way to determine if a signal seller can benefit you is simply to open a practice trading account with one of the better-known forex brokers and enter practice trades using the signals.
-Be patient, and eventually you'll determine that predictive signaling really works for you or that it doesn't.
-Finally, that's the only thing that matters.
+The best way to determine if a signal seller can benefit you is to open a paper money or practice trading account with one of the better-known forex brokers and enter practice trades using the signals.
+Be patient, and eventually, you'll determine whether predictive signaling works for you or doesn't.

 Phony Forex Investment Management Funds

-In the past few years, Forex Management Funds have proliferated.
-Most of these (if not all) are scams.
-They all offer the investor the opportunity to have his Forex trades managed by highly-skilled Forex traders who can offer outstanding market returns in return for a share of the profits.
+In the past few years, forex management funds have proliferated.
+Most of these, if not all, are scams.
+They offer an investor the "opportunity" to have his forex trades managed by highly-skilled forex traders who can offer outstanding market returns in return for a share of the profits.